Moniter123/build-cdn/_posts/2017-11-12-practical-docker-ops-vday-2017.md

 eventUrl:           https://vday.hu/2017/
 ---

-Docker is the hot new thing, but how do you run it reliably in production?
-There's a lot more to it than simply starting containers, it's a complete shift in running software.
 I spoke live on this topic at the Hungarian Virtualization Day, the slides are available below.